jillix/bind-form/README.md

 ### dev

+- Do not ignore missing template fields from data.
+Letting the filters still do their job.
+Defaulting to empty string, `false`, or `0` for fields not present in the data.
+- Added support for checkbox and radio button change events.
 - Added isInsert boolean argument to `saved` event emit.
 - Emitting `fieldsRendered` immediately after attaching the template HTML.
 This allows for executing code before the DOM references are gathered (like preparing for i18n inputs).